Courteney Cox: Personal life

 Cox dated actor Michael Keaton from 1989 to 1995.

-Cox married actor David Arquette on June 12, 1999, at Grace Cathedral in San Francisco.
+Cox married her Scream co-star David Arquette on June 12, 1999, at Grace Cathedral in San Francisco.
 The couple have a daughter, born in June 2004.
-Jennifer Aniston is the godmother.
+Jennifer Aniston is her godmother.
 Cox revealed that she suffered from postpartum depression six months after the birth of her child.
 On October 11, 2010, Cox and Arquette announced that they had separated, although they still maintain a close friendship and ongoing business relationship in Coquette Productions.
 In June 2012, Arquette filed for divorce after nearly two years of separation from Cox.
 The divorce became final in May 2013.
 Cox began dating Snow Patrol band member Johnny McDaid in late 2013.
 The couple announced their engagement in June 2014.
 Soon afterward they called off the engagement, but they have remained a couple.

+In 2017, Cox was the subject of an episode of the television programme Who Do You Think You Are?, during which she learned that she is a direct descendant of William the Conqueror.

-Cox states that she does not remember much about being a cast member on 10 seasons of Friends, due to her "bad memory."
+In 2020, Cox said that she did not remember much about the episode plots of Friends and that she had begun binge-watching the show.
 Cox is a practitioner of Budokan karate.